pnp/sp-starter-kit/README.md

 - Implementation of different customizations for SharePoint
 - Usage of Office UI Fabric and reusable PnP SPFx controls within the customizations

-> Additional high resolution screenshots are also available: [front page](./assets/images/high-res-default-home-page-contoso.png).
+> Additional high resolution screenshots are also available: [front page](./assets/images/default-front-page-v2.png).

 ## SharePoint Starter Kit v2 has following objectives

 * Extend the success of v1 by providing developers a customization and provisioning strategy for SharePoint
-* Demonstrate new SharePoint Online UX design and layout capabilities - (*not yet available*)
+* Demonstrate new SharePoint Online UX design and layout capabilities including:
+   * Full height vertical columns
+   * Compact headers
+   * Mega menus
+   * Background theming
-* SharePoint 2019 compatible starter kit with web parts and components supported by SharePoint 2019 - (*not yet available*)
+* SharePoint 2019 compatible starter kit with web parts and components supported by SharePoint 2019 - (*provisioning template coming soon*)
-* Support web parts and extensions to be deployed one-by-one to tenants or farms
+* Support web parts, extensions, and libraries (SPO only) to be deployed one-by-one to tenants or farms
 * Demonstrate teams tab development with SharePoint Framework for suitable web parts in SharePoint Online
 * Demonstrate Microsoft Graph API and Graph Toolkit usage in SharePoint Online